-The Summer during European school holidays in July and August is the most popular time to visit Amsterdam.
-Prices will be higher and queues at Amsterdam tourist attractions and restaurants will longer.
+The Summer during the European school holidays in July and August is the most popular time to visit Amsterdam.
+Prices will be higher and queues at Amsterdam tourist attractions and restaurants will be longer.

 - Spring in Amsterdam is March to May

 - Summer in Amsterdam is June to August